Woman with hand pressed to rainy window, reflecting the shutting-down feeling of overwhelm

 When to Take It More Seriously

 If feelings of overwhelm are persistent and significantly affecting your ability to function — rather than responding to specific high-pressure periods — this may indicate that anxiety, burnout, or ADHD is a contributing factor.
 Speak to your GP, who can assess what support is appropriate.
-In the UK, you can also self-refer for talking therapy via your local NHS IAPT service at nhs.uk without needing a GP appointment in most areas.
+In the UK, you can also self-refer for talking therapy via your local NHS talking therapies service at nhs.uk without needing a GP appointment in most areas.

 Related Reading